Steve Wasserman MA (Cantab), MA Integ. Psych., MBACP, ISST (Accred)

 Hello, and thank you for taking the time to look at my therapy page.

 How can therapy address this?
-Perhaps most importantly in providing an ally for whatever it is you would like to talk about, even when you don't know what it is you most want to talk about.
-Together we can explore what factors might be contributing to your unhappiness, looking at the deeper roots of these problems as well as focusing on the here and now.
+Perhaps most importantly in providing an ally for whatever it is you would like to talk about.
+Together we can explore what factors might be contributing to your unhappiness, looking at the deeper roots of the problem as well as focusing on the here and now.

 I have over a decade's worth of experience as a Counsellor and Psychotherapist, both in the NHS and privately, assisting clients with an extensive range of personal issues.
 I am a registered and accredited member of two professional bodies, the British Association for Counselling and Psychotherapy (BACP) and the International Society of Schema Therapists (ISST), and follow their code of ethics and professional practice guidelines.